operator-framework/rukpak/cmd/crdvalidator/README.md

 A part of the core value proposition for RukPak is the safe upgrade of a [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (`CRD`)
 .
 As a result, this repository comes equipped with a "CRD Validator Webhook" (`crdvalidator`), that will validate all `CRD` upgrades created by RukPak.
-This protects your `BundleInstance` pivots from having potentially dangerous effects such as data loss.
+This protects your `BundleDeployment` pivots from having potentially dangerous effects such as data loss.

 ### How to use